system76/docs/_articles/fix-raw-image-previews.md

 ## Install RawTherapee

-RawTherapee can handle a large array of RAW image formats.
+RawTherapee can handle a large array of raw image formats.
 We will be using RawTherapee's ability export raw images into pngs for this howto.

 ```
 sudo apt install rawtherapee